Health Freedom Resources

 The best thing about gettng zinc from food surces on a regular basis (like pumpkin seed butter) is that I can taste what I am eating, and if I don’t have the desire to eat it, I am pretty sure it is because I have enough zinc.
 When I do have the urge to eat some, I figure there is a desire for the nutrients in it.
 By the way, I did the zinc taste test recently, and the zinc test liquid tasted really, really bad to me.
 So I know I don't need to supplement with more at this time.

-This post is for information only and is based on my personal experiences and research.
-I recommend you also research, and consult your health practitioner for advice, when you want to take your health into your own hands.
+This post is for information only.
+I recommend you also research, and consult your health practitioner for advice, when you want to take supplements to improve your health.

 1 https://www.britannica.com/science/quinine